sumitt10/Responsive-Calculator/README.md

 # Responsive-Calculator
 WEB Based Responsive Calci with all commonly used operations in calculator.
-Aweesome Design !! which can adapt to different screen sizes, making it easy for users to sign up on desktop, tablet, or mobile devices.
+Aweesome Design !! <br>which can adapt to different screen sizes, making it easy for users to use on desktop, tablet, or mobile devices.
 <br><br>
 Tech Used : HTML | CSS | JS | @mediaquery
 <br><br>